 1. Click the "Start" button, select "Control Pane"l, then "System and Maintenance", and finally "Backup and Restore".

 2. Click “Restore my files” and follow the steps provided in the wizard to specify which file to recover.

-If the above methods failed, you might still be able to restore files using a third party data recovery program like Card Data Recovery, this file recovery software recovers deleted, formatted or lost files including photos, videos, songs, documents, emails and other files on computer's hard drive, as well as portable devices.
+If the above methods failed, you might still be able to restore files using a third party data recovery program like Card Data Recovery for Windows, this file recovery software recovers deleted, formatted or lost files including photos, videos, songs, documents, emails and other files on computer's hard drive, as well as portable devices.
 Plus, you can preview pictures and audio before recovery.
 To recover files on Mac OS X, turn to Card Data Recovery for Mac.
 Following is the easy guide of how to recover deleted files.
 To recover files on memory card or other movable device, connect it to the computer in advance.

 Step 1: Click "Start" on the home interface.

 Step 2: Select your target partition.
 And choose a recovery mode: Standard Mode and Advanced Mode.
 For the former, continue to select your file types; for the latter, select your file formats.
 And then click "Scan".

 Step 3: All the recoverable files will be listed.
 You are able to preview photos and auidos before recovery.
 Then select what you want to recover.
 Click "Recover".